AUSTRALIA VISA GUIDE • 2026

 Ensure Coverage Matches Australia Requirements

 Your certificate must explicitly include "Emergency Medical" (minimum AUD $50,000) and "Repatriation".
-Our $5 document is designed to meet or exceed these thresholds for the Subclass 600 visa.

 3